anshulkaushal/froseragroup/README.md

-# Froserra Group Website
+# Frosera Group Website

-A modern, responsive Node.js web application for Froserra Group - Import & Distribution Experts in Wellington, New Zealand.
+A modern, responsive Node.js web application for Frosera Group - Import & Distribution Experts in Wellington, New Zealand.

-## About Froserra Group
+## About Frosera Group

-Founded in 2022, Froserra Group is a Wellington-based company focused on importing and distributing premium products from around the world.
+Founded in 2022, Frosera Group is a Wellington-based company focused on importing and distributing premium products from around the world.
 Our mission is to bring diversity, quality, and innovation to New Zealand's retail and food service sectors.

 ## Website Features